NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 Routers are what do the heavy lifting for actually moving data from one point to another.
 The prior lessons established many pieces and parts of that puzzle.

-In short, a router needs to be able to recieve an incoming packet on an input link, read its destination, and then send it to the correct output link.
+In short, a router needs to be able to receive an incoming packet on an input link, read its destination, and then send it to the correct output link.
 Simple in theory, difficult in practice, and more importantly, at scale.
 Then add on top of just forwarding requirements things like security requirements, quality of service, and other more advanced things, the job becomes difficult.

 ### Router Components